Yutaka Sado: Biography

 Outside Japan, Sado was principal conductor of the Orchestre Lamoureux from 1993 to 2011.
 He recorded with the Orchestre Lamoureux for such labels as Erato.
 In October 1995, Sado was named the winner of the first Leonard Bernstein Jerusalem International Music Competition.
 In 2011, he conducted Beethoven's 9th symphony, with 10,000 Japanese people, for the victims of the 2011 Japanese earthquake.
 In November 2013, the Tonkünstler Orchestra announced the appointment of Sado as its next principal conductor, effective with the 2015–2016 season, with an initial contract of 3 years.
+Sado concluded his tenure with the Tonkünstler Orchestra at the close of the 2024-2025 season.